-The input clock is also placed onto global clock routing using the BUFG component as illustrated in Figure 3-86.
-This provides the clock for all receiver logic, both within the core and for the user-side logic which connects to the receiver AXI4-Stream interface of the core.
 The IODELAY elements can be adjusted to fine-tune the setup and hold times at the GMII IOB input flip-flops.
-The delay is applied to the IODELAY element using constraints in the XDC; these can be edited.
+The delay is applied to the IODELAY element using constraints in the XDC; these can be edited if desired.
 See Constraining the Core.